 We intend to expand our geographical footprint and grow our business by increasing orders from outside of Gujarat.
 To control diversification risks, we may at first, limit our expansion to other states to undertaking projects first in the areas where our core competencies lie.
 Through an increasingly diversified portfolio, we hope to broaden our revenue base and also hedge against risks in specific areas or projects and protect ourselves from fluctuations resulting from business concentration in limited geographical areas.
 With our increased experience and success, however, our rate of expansion may increase in terms of increases in the number of new states and projects we undertake.
-In Fiscal 2017, the Company was awarded projects in Bangalore, Karnataka and Churu, Rajasthan, and the aforesaid projects constituted 18.29% and 11.92%, respectively, of the Company's total order book as on November 30, 2016.
-Recently, the Company has also bid for projects in Kochi, Kerala and Hyderabad, Telangana.
+In Fiscal 2017, the Company was awarded projects in Bangalore, Karnataka, in Churu, Rajasthan, and in Udaipur, Rajasthan and the aforesaid projects constituted 11.56%, 8.39% and 9.85%, respectively, of the Company's total order book as on March 31, 2017.
+The Company has also bid for projects in Kochi, Kerala, Hyderabad, Telangana and Udaipur, Rajasthan.